 - 1. Who wins the argument about giving counsel to rulers: Morus the lawyer or Raphael the experienced observer?
 Can the learned professions really affect justice?
 Is the effort worth the "sacrifice of my peace," as Raphael puts it? - 2.
-Raphael presents the laws of the Polylerites as a model of humanitas (23: translated as "mild").
+Raphael presents the laws of the Polylerites as a model of humanitas (32.7: translated as "humane").
 Do you agree?
 Why?
 How well do the means used in the Polylerites' legal process bring about the stated ends of humane justice and liberty?
-[In Book 2, Raphael will also present the Utopians as models of humanitas in their laws and customs (44, 71, 72, 89: translated as "humanity").] - 3.
-Raphael's encounter with Lord Chancellor Morton takes up over one third of Book 1 (15-29).
+[In Book 2, Raphael will also present the Utopians as models of humanitas in their laws and customs (48.32, 68.12, 69.3-4, 83.14: translated as "humane conduct").] - 3.
+Raphael's encounter with Lord Chancellor Morton takes up over one third of Book 1 (24-35).
 Why is it so important? - a.
 In the incident with Lord Chancellor Morton, the lawyer is ordered to shut up.
 Did he deserve this treatment?
 How would you compare lawyer Morton's mode of communication with that of the lawyer who offends Raphael? - b.
-What are the "proud, absurd prejudices" Raphael recognizes in England's legal system? - c.
+What are the "proud, absurd" prejudices (23.34) Raphael sees in England's legal system? - c.
 One form of bias Raphael identifies is, he says, a conflict between civil law and divine law.
 How do you assess the treatment of this issue? - d.
 Raphael and the in-house lawyer disagree about the punishment of thieves.
 What is your assessment of Raphael's argument?
 How would you contrast the approach of this lawyer with the approaches of lawyers Morton and Morus? - e.
 Raphael also identifies the bias of judges who use the "mask of justice" to further their own interests.
 What is your assessment of this problem? - 4.
-Morus objects to Raphael's "uncivil" mode of communication.
+Morus objects to Raphael's "extravagant" and "academic" mode of communication (40.12, 14).
 Is the charge justified?
 How well does Raphael defend himself? - 5.
 Considering that Thomas More ends his life losing everything and being condemned as a traitor, could we not conclude that Raphael is correct that one person of integrity is foolish to try to change an unjust legal system? - 6.
 Morus has argued that good citizens have a duty to give advice.
 If so, why does he give so little advice to Raphael in Book 1?
 This question will gain importance when you read the puzzling (and highly debated) last paragraphs of Book 2.